lszoszk/lszoszk.github.io/_pages/about.md

 I am a social scientist with legal background and self-trained data scientist.

-My research focuses on the <strong>international human rights law</strong> and the challenges posed by new technologies - Artificial Intelligence and neurotechnologies.
+My research focuses on the <strong>international human rights law</strong> and the challenges posed by new technologies - <strong>Artificial Intelligence and neurotechnologies</strong>.
 Considering how digital technologies erase geographical boundaries, it's vital to address new challenges from the global perspective.
 This is why my work concentrates on the <strong>UN framework</strong>, with a specific focus on social rights and the rights of the child.

 In my research, I employ a range of methodologies, including natural language processing, statistics, corpus linguistics, and grounded theory.